latticexyz/mud/.changeset/silly-kids-enjoy.md

 "@latticexyz/cli": patch
 ---

-Fixed an issue where 'mud verify' will crash after failing to resolve the full contract artifact paths.
+Fixed an issue with `mud verify` where system contract artifacts were being resolved incorrectly.